SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/use-side-panel.md

 In the same way you can use a selection of contacts as a calling list to follow up on them one by one.
 Or use a list of sales proposals to make sure you follow up on all outstanding proposals.

-Use the side panel, and you’ll be able to work in a well-organized and efficient way.
+Use the side panel to work in a well-organized and efficient way.

 ## Related content